County Ground (Swindon): Arkell's John Trollope stand

 Located on the north side of pitch.
-The majority of this stand was constructed in 1971, with extra seating being added near the pitch-side in late 1992.
+The majority of this stand was constructed in 1971, with extra seating being added near the pitch side in late 1992.
 At either end of the stand are large windshields, and there are two roof-supporting beams within the stand.
 It contains an executive seating area, VIP lounge, the players' dressing rooms and a tunnel out onto the pitch.
-It is named after Thomas Arkell of Arkell's Brewery, which funded the original Arkell's stand.
-The west corner of this stand is allocated to away fans.
+It is named after Thomas Arkell of Arkell's Brewery, which funded the original Arkell's Stand.
+The east corner of this stand is allocated to away fans.
 1,200 of the total 3,300 away allocation is here.
 This stand has undergone a facelift, with multiple-coloured seats replaced with red or white seats to give the stand a cleaner, more up-to-date look.

 It also is home to the two new dugouts which were built during the facelift.
 The stand will be thoroughly refurbished during County Ground's future developments.